fr0hsty/ApparatusBPFollowPlayer/README.md

 # ApparatusBPFollowPlayer

-This repo demonstrates a bunch of Apparatus subjects following a Blueprint controlled / updated player character in a Hybrid ECS/BP workflow.
+This repo demonstrates Apparatus subjects following a Blueprint controlled / updated player character in a Hybrid ECS/BP workflow.

 The result of this repo: